 The wages in Romania are pretty low outside of finance and software development, although they are rapidly increasing like the economy.

-Minimum wage in Romania is around 500$, which is still not staggeringly low and allows for citizens to afford all of the basics.
+The minimum wage in Romania is around 647.3$, which is still not staggeringly low and allows citizens to afford all of the basics.

 What About Travel Safety in Romania?